Do you love memes?

 This is why memes are so popular in the internet age, especially on platforms such as Facebook.
-A meme is defined as:
+Memes are defined as:

 Grain of truth